- 1.Every specialty plate in Texas is now found on MyPlates.com?

 - 30.COVID-19 Response

-My Plates is monitoring the impacts of the Covid-19/Coronavirus to specialty plate programs.
+My Plates is monitoring the impacts of the Covid-19/Coronavirus to our program.
 For information regarding county Tax Assessor – Collector Office service hours and offerings, as well as title and registration service impacts, please review the TxDMV website www.txdmv.gov/covid-19 and www.myplates.com/covid-19.

-Also, please contact your local County Tax Assessor-Collector office before going to pick up a specialty plate to A) confirm their operating hours, B) whether your plate has been delivered and C) it is available for pick-up.
+Also, please contact your local County Tax Assessor-Collector office before going to pick up a My Plates to A) confirm their operating hours, B) whether your plate has been delivered and C) it is available for pick-up.

 For questions, please contact us M-F 8a-5p at 888-769-7528.